 Corteo della Festa delle Marie

-Part of Carnevale lore and tradition is the Festa delle Marie (Marias of the Festival), a reenactment of the 10th-century kidnapping and subsequent rescue of 12 brides from the church of San Pietro.
-Today, the event features 12 young women dressed in period garb parading down Via Garibaldi to Piazza San Marco.
-Here, one of them is ultimately named “Maria of the Festival,” a designation that comes with its own special bonus.
+The Festa delle Marie (Marias of the Festival) is Carnevale tradition.
+Based on the 10th-century kidnapping and subsequent rescue of 12 brides from the church of San Pietro, contemporary carnveale “reenacts” the event in a parade in which 12 young women dressed in period garb promenade from Via Garibaldi to Piazza San Marco.
+In the square, judges declare a “Maria of the Festival”, considered the hostess of year.

 Crowds swarm into the Piazza San Marco at the start of Carnevale to attend the Volo dell’Angelo, (Flight of the Angel), which features the aforementioned Maria of the Festival.
 This 400-year tradition sees the “Maria” descend like an angel from St. Mark’s bell tower to the center of the piazza with the help of some sturdy wires.
 Arrive at the piazza before noon to claim your viewing spot, or grab a seat at iconic Caffè Florian and pay dearly for a coffee and glimpse of an angel.

-On the last Sunday of Carnevale, Piazza San Marco again fills with crowds for Volo dell’Aquila, a whimsical flight across St. Mark’s Square by an acrobat, followed by the ceremony awarding Maschera pìu bella, the prettiest mask of all of the Carnevale parades.
+The last Sunday of Carnevale is flight of fancy, literally.
+Piazza San Marco crowds for the Volo dell’Aquila, a whimsical acrobatic flight across St. Mark’s Square, followed by the ceremony awarding Maschera pìu bella, the prettiest mask of all of the Carnevale parades.

 This is it, what you’ve been waiting for: Martedi Grasso, also known as Fat Tuesday.
 Sixteen days of revelry culminate in Piazza San Marco with the Svolo del Leon, a ritual celebration honoring St. Mark’s lion, the emblem of the city.